Yash-Raj-srivastav/ansible-k8s-automation/README.md

 - Checks if the required namespaces already exist, if not then create the namespaces
 - Runs another playbook template.yaml to convert jinja2 template into deployment manifest files inside template folder
 - Runs another playbook to pick up the manifest files and create the deployments out of them in the given namespace.
+- command: `ansible-playbook -e "namespace=sit2 type=deployment" ansible-practice/playbooks/deploy-kind-cluster.yaml --tags "create-deployment"`
-- command: `ansible-playbook -e namespace=uat2 ansible-practice/playbooks/deploy-kind-cluster.yaml`
+- command: `ansible-playbook -e "namespace=uat2 type=job" ansible-practice/playbooks/deploy-kind-cluster.yaml --tags "create-job"`

 ## To run this manually in your local system make sure these requirements are checked
 1. **docker** should be installed(if you are using windows system then also install wsl2) to check run this command in your linux distro